 (b) the day on which the lot becomes a habitable lot; or

-(c) the day on which a water supply connection or property sewer connection is installed for the lot; or
+(c) the day on which a water supply connection or property sewer connection is installed for a subdivided lot; or

 (d) the expiry of one year after the day on which the approval of the Commission was endorsed on the diagram or plan of survey.

+[Regulation 30 amended in Gazette 13 Dec 2016 p.
+5669.]

 Division 4 — Protection of water service works and water quality

 Subdivision 1 — Preliminary